Land Rover Discovery: Discovery Series I (1989–1998)

-At launch, the Discovery was only available as a three-door model; the original 64 press demonstrator examples (carrying Gxxx WAC license numbers - hence being nicknamed "G-WAC"s by Land Rover enthusiasts) are increasingly prized.
+At launch, the Discovery was only available as a three-door model; the original 64 press demonstrator examples (carrying Gxxx WAC Vehicle Registration numbers - hence being nicknamed "G-WAC"s by Land Rover enthusiasts) are increasingly prized.
 The five-door version followed in 1990.
 Both were fitted with five seats, with the option to have two jump seats fitted in the boot.
 Compared to the Range Rover, the Discovery was given a slightly longer rear which was further extended on the series II.
 In order to make room for optional third row jump seats, the spare wheel had to move to the outside of the car, fitted to a side-swinging rear door, instead of the Range Rover's split tailgate.
 The roof of the rear section of the car was raised, to create sufficient headroom in the third row.
 Combined with a safari side window cluster, this gave the Discovery its own distinct look and profile.

 Land Rover employed an external consultancy, Conran Design Group, to design the interior.
 They were instructed to ignore current car interior design and position the vehicle as a 'lifestyle accessory'.
 Their interior incorporated a number of original features, although some ideas shown on the original interior mock-ups (constructed inside a Range Rover bodyshell at Conran's workshops) were left on the shelf, such as a custom sunglasses holder built into the centre of the steering wheel.
 The design was unveiled to critical acclaim and won a British Design Award in 1989.

 The original transmission was a dual-ratio five-speed manual with drive via a transfer case with a lockable centre differential.